-Since 1970, Nashua Community College has served the Greater Nashua community by preparing students for success in the workforce, and for transfer to top educational institutions around the country to pursue their bachelor's degrees and beyond.
+Since 1970, Nashua Community College has served Greater Nashua by preparing students for success in the workforce, and for transfer to top educational institutions around the country to pursue their bachelor's degrees and beyond.
 For more than 50 years, NCC has kept pace with student and economic demands to now offer 50+ associate degree, certificate, and career training pathways.

 In 1976, the College expanded facilities to include a separate automotive building.
 A $3.6 million addition to the main building was completed in June 1986.
 This addition featured an expanded science area, general classrooms, a hydraulics/pneumatics/robotics laboratory, photography laboratory and studio, microcomputer laboratories, and an expanded cafeteria.
 In 1990, renovations were completed to accommodate a new program in Aviation Technology (Airframe and Powerplant).
 To address regional employment demands, the College implemented new programs such as Human Services, Early Childhood Education, and Computer Science.